Working with a Declutterer - What’s it really like?

 That’s why I want to give you an insight into not only WHAT happens at a session but also HOW it feels.

-Over a period of a few weeks I worked with Edel as we took on her cluttered cupboard.
+Over the next few weeks I am going to be working with Edel as we take on her cluttered cupboard.
 She has agreed to let us inside her home to track progress.

 First things first – I’m not that scary!

 I WON’T be wearing high heels and a business suit.
 Usually, I’ve got some sportswear and flat shoes on – ready for action.